ozayo/astrobase/README.md

 ## Components

-Here is some components that I'm going to use in this project:
+Some components that I'm going to use in this project:

 - [ ] Navbar
 - [x] Footer